IchiMaRu0/kbengine/第五组-进度日志/report.md

 ![codefactor_deeperlook](pics/codefactor_deeperlook.png)

-Obviously, **maintainability** palys a significant role here and considering the issues inside, I find that **838 Unsolved Warning Comments** are apparently serious problems concerning technical debts, among which `# XXX: check errno?` is the most common to see.
+Obviously, **maintainability** palys a significant role here and considering the issues inside, we find that **838 Unsolved Warning Comments** are apparently serious problems concerning technical debts, among which `# XXX: check errno?` is the most common to see.

  ![maintainability](pics/maintainability.png)